Table of Contents

 What are Smart Contracts?

-A smart contract, similar to any other contract, refers to the term of a deal or agreement.
+A smart contract, similar to any other contract, refers to the terms of a deal or agreement.
 But there’s a catch!
 Unlike traditional contracts, smart contracts are programs that run and are executed through code on the Blockchain, such as Ethereum.

 Its primary job is to securely automate and decentralize the digital agreement process, reducing intermediary involvement, cost and time.